Questions for Unit 2 (Geography, Climate, Initial Human Settlement)

 - Compare the climate of the London with the climate of New York.
 What is the

-major factor determining the climate of the British Isles?
+major factor that makes the climate of the British Isles different from the climate

 - What would have been the consequences for the history of human settlement and